sinobra/back_end_job_test/README.md

 ### Assignment 2

-Write a Rails application that that allows to user to convert celcius to fahrenheit.
+Write a Rails application that allows the user to convert celcius to fahrenheit.
 The application should display the two temperatures visually.
 Make sure the design will allow for adding more functionality later, such as doing other kinds conversions.